Pauline Laws

 The Pauline Laws are the house laws of the Romanov rulers of the Russian Empire.
 The name comes from the fact that they were initially established by Emperor Paul I of Russia in 1797.
-Previously drafted privately as a contract between Paul Petrovich while being the heir apparent, and his wife Maria Feodorovna (Sophie Dorothea of Württemberg), it was made public and signed into law after Paul succeeded his mother Catherine II in November 1796 and was crowned Emperor.
+Previously drafted privately as a contract between Paul Petrovich, while the heir apparent, and his wife Maria Feodorovna (Sophie Dorothea of Württemberg), it was made public and signed into law after Paul succeeded his mother Catherine II in November 1796 and was crowned Emperor.

 Order of succession

 The Grand Duke Paul, although proclaimed heir of the throne under his father Peter III in 1762, had been long denied succession by his mother Catherine II, who deposed (and possibly assassinated) his father later that year.
-Her long reign (1762-1796) was deemed by many of her contemporaries, and by Paul himself, as an usurpation.
+Her long reign (1762–1796) was deemed by many of her contemporaries, and by Paul himself, as an usurpation.
 While still the heir, Paul designed a future legal instrument to preclude such coups and arbitrary successions.
 The text of the Pauline Laws stipulated that "the heir should be named by the Law itself so that there should be no doubt as to who should succeed".

 Paul I abolished Peter the Great's law that allowed each reigning emperor or empress to designate his or her successor and substituted a strict order of succession by proclaiming that the eldest son of the monarch would inherit the throne, followed by other dynasts according to primogeniture in the male line.
 Paul thus implemented a semi-Salic line of succession to the Russian throne, which would pass to a female and through the female (cognatic) line of the dynasty only upon the extinction of all legitimately-born male dynasts (in this case, only the descendants of Paul I himself, not the Holstein-Gottorp 3rd cousins).
 Should the male line become extinct, the female issue of the last reigning monarch would have the priority rights to the throne.
 This system closely followed the Pragmatic Sanction of 1713 that governed the succession of the Habsburg monarchy.

 A female eventually succeeding to the throne would have the style of Empress in her own right, but the laws stipulated that her husband would not become Emperor.
 A person in line of succession belonging to a religion other than Eastern Orthodoxy was presumed to either convert to this religion or renounce their succession rights.
 The law established Russian Emperors as "Heads of the Church".

 A marriage of a member of the imperial family should not be considered valid until authorized by the Emperor (not unlike the British Royal Marriages Act 1772).
 The legal majority age for an Emperor was established as 16 years; until that age, a regency was provided.